Rural Municipality of Mountain

-The Rural Municipality of Mountain is a rural municipality in the Parkland Region of Manitoba, western Canada.
+The Rural Municipality of Mountain is a rural municipality (RM) in the Parkland Region of Manitoba, western Canada.

 Its 2607 km2 is split geographically into two large sections—Mountain (North) at 52°34′48″N 101°00′54″W, and Mountain (South) at 51°58′21″N 100°23′31″W—separated by approximately 10 km at the northeast corner of Municipality of Minitonas – Bowsman.

 The municipality, which was named for the nearby Porcupine and Duck Mountains, sits along the east side of both the Porcupine Provincial Forest in the north and the Duck Mountain Provincial Forest in the south.

 Its largest communities are the local urban districts of Pine River, Birch River, and Mafeking.

 Communities

 The constituent communities of the Rural Municipality of Mountain include the following.